UNDERSTANDING STEEL TARIFFS IN CANADA: IMPACTS ON IMPORTING, PRICING, AND COMPLIANCE

 Misclassification can lead to delays, additional audits, and retroactive duty payments.

-COM and Traceability: The Technical Requirements
+Country of Manufacture and Traceability: The Technical Requirements

 This classification determines whether a product is subject to tariffs and can impact the cost of imports.